ThomWright/pokedex/README.md

 - structure
   - if this was bigger, with more features and/or more non-HTTP business logic, then split up appropriately
 - cache responses from PokeAPI
+  - and responses from the translation API
+  - decrease chance of rate limiting
+  - assume data relatively static, long TTL
+  - start in-process, then move to e.g. Redis
 - use client library?
   - has built in caching, but no types (yet!)
 - better error handling!